newids/ai-scape/PRD.md

 7. Responses are displayed in individual panes
 8. User clicks "Summarize" button
 9. Aggregated results displayed in summary pane
+- When user inputs their question, app injects the question to input box in those services, and clicks send icon or button

 ### Success Criteria
 - All AI services integrate successfully